pedrokost/STProjectPlanner/example.projectplan.md

 ## Plan: Information

-Last updated: 2016-05-08
+Last updated: 2019-02-09

 There are errors in your plan:

 *Past deadline*:
+- "Learn to draw boxes" (Art) should have been completed by 2018-12-24
-- "[Prepare for biology midterm](https://trello.com/c/oaf76ars/23-prepare-for-biology-midterm)" (Bio) should have been completed by 2016-03-02
+- "[Prepare for biology midterm](https://trello.com/c/oaf76ars/23-prepare-for-biology-midterm)" (Bio) should have been completed by 2018-03-02
+- "Learn to draw boxes" (Math) should have been completed by 2018-12-24
+- "Study for exam for calculus" (Math) should have been completed by 2018-12-17
+- "Study for exam for sums" (Math) should have been completed by 2018-12-12
-- "Study for exam for linear algebra" (Math) should have been completed by 2016-04-01
+- "Study for exam for linear algebra" (Math) should have been completed by 2018-03-30

 *Prerequirement mismatch*:
-- Bio: "Read biology book" should have been completed before - [Prepare for biology midterm](https://trello.com/c/oaf76ars/23-prepare-for-biology-midterm) [Bio 1w 2016-03-02].
-Instead it will be done by 2016-05-09
+- Bio: "Read biology book" should have been completed before - [Prepare for biology midterm](https://trello.com/c/oaf76ars/23-prepare-for-biology-midterm) [Bio 1w 2018-03-02].
+Instead it will be done by 2019-02-11
+- Math: "Learn sums" should have been completed before - Study for exam for sums [Math 1d 2018-12-14].
+Instead it will be done by 2019-02-15
-- Math: "Learn calculus" should have been completed before - Study for exam for calculus [Math 3d 2016-12-17].
-Instead it will be done by 2017-01-12
+- Math: "Learn calculus" should have been completed before - Study for exam for calculus [Math 3d 2018-12-17].
+Instead it will be done by 2019-01-11
-- Math: "Learn linear algebra" should have been completed before - Study for exam for linear algebra [Math 1w 2016-04-01].
-Instead it will be done by 2017-01-24
+- Math: "Learn linear algebra" should have been completed before - Study for exam for linear algebra [Math 1w 2018-04-01].
+Instead it will be done by 2019-01-23

 *Incorrect ordering of tasks with deadline*:
-- School stuff: Task *Study for exam for calculus* with deadline 2016-12-17 should be placed after task *Study for exam for linear algebra* with deadline 2016-04-01
+- School stuff: Task *Study for exam for calculus* with deadline 2018-12-17 should be placed after task *Study for exam for linear algebra* with deadline 2018-04-01

 ## Plan: Configuration